 Much has been written about the ‘shift’ that took place during the last three-quarters of the twentieth century from the paradigm of certainty (in which the possibility of absolute knowledge was taken for granted) to the paradigm of uncertainty, in which absolute limits to ‘our power to know’ have been identified, leading us to the position where (in accordance with Heisenberg’s Uncertainty Relation) we cannot know one aspect of reality unless we ignore other aspects.
 The Uncertainty Relation means that any apparent step forward (in terms of ‘knowledge gained’) is counterbalanced somewhere else – off stage, so to speak – by a step backwards which is due to the increase of entropy (i.e. information-to-the-minus-one) that is simultaneously incurred with the increase in knowledge.
-But if an increase in information (W) is always accompanied by a corresponding increase in the reciprocal of information (W-1) then the advantage offered by the rationalizing process is purely illusory, which completely undermines the key ability of the rational mind in one stroke!
+But if the increase in positive knowledge (i.e. the data we obtain) is always accompanied by a corresponding increase in the reciprocal of information (W-1) then the advantage offered by the rationalizing process is purely illusory, which completely undermines the key ability of the rational mind in one stroke!
 After all, what else has the rational mind got going for it apart from its wonderful ability to ‘understand’ stuff?
 If it can’t authentically represent reality to us (which is what it attempts to do with its theories, models, ideas, propositions, etc) then what exactly is the point of it?

 This is taking the paradigm of uncertainty rather further than most of us would be happy with.
 The position taken by most people (or at least, the position taken by those people who care enough to be bothered to take a position on the subject in the first place) would undoubtedly fall short of saying that the rational faculty is completely useless, completely fatuous.
 And indeed this does seem to be an extreme viewpoint – after all, how would we as a species have got in the world without the ability to think logically about things?
 It is however not necessary to resort to one polar extreme or the other and say either that the world which is shown to us by our everyday thinking minds is ‘wholly unreal’ or that it is ‘the ultimate reality’.
 What we could do is simply note that there are two worlds, one being the Realm of Form (which is where everything is defined and ‘separated out’ into perceptual / cognitive compartments) and the other being the Formless Realm (where there is no such thing as definition and no such thing as ‘separate things’).
 Inasmuch as we are operating daily within the Realm of Form we would be well advised to pay all due respects to the function of rationality and the conditioned knowledge that this function reliably provides us with, but if we are not to get entirely alienated from our true (Formless) nature as we live in this world it is essential that we stay in touch with the subtler reality of Formlessness, which is a reality that is all too easily driven out by the crude IT IS / IT ISN’T attitude of thinking.
-The idea that we do not need to deny either the ‘obvious’ outward appearance of the world, or its hidden inner aspect, is well articulated here by P.D.
+The idea that we do not need to deny either the ‘obvious’ outward appearance of the world, or its hidden inner aspect, is very clearly articulated here by P.D.
 Ouspensky (1934, P 144-145):

 Knowledge of the world as it is is something more subtle and more complex; it does not require any denial whatever of the outward existence of the phenomenon in question.
 But the outward aspect of the phenomenon is in this case known by man in its relation to the inward aspect.
 Moreover, the distinctive characteristic of right knowledge is the absence of any negation in it, especially the absence of negation of an opposite view.
 “Real”, i.e. many-dimensional and complete, knowledge differs from material or logical (i.e. unreal) knowledge above all in its not excluding the opposite view.
 True knowledge includes in itself all contradictory views, of course after first divesting them of artificial complications and superstitious interpretations.
 It must be understood that the absence of the negation of the opposite does not mean necessary acceptance of the false, the illusory and the superstitious.
 Knowledge is a correct separation of the real from the false, and this is reached not by means of negation but by means of inclusion.
 Truth includes all in itself, and what cannot enter it shows by this very fact its falsity and incorrectness.